 I recently tweaked some of the record-keeping forms I disseminate when I consult with teachers about conferring.
 Some of the forms now have space to record the mentor text a teacher studies in alongside a child in a conference or with a small group in a strategy lesson.
 I think it's important to keep track… Continue reading Record-Keeping Forms

-I had, what felt like every kid in my class, so many students who wanted to share after yesterday’s Writing Workshop, which was comprised of four strategy lessons.
+I had, what felt like every kid in my class, so many students who wanted to share after yesterday's Writing Workshop, which was comprised of four strategy lessons.
 I was pretty surprised that so many students wanted to share.
 My kids know that I pre-select the sharers, but regardless, still came up to me in… Continue reading Enthusiasm

-I’m giving my students the choice to sign-up for one of four strategy lessons after the minilesson is over tomorrow morning in Writing Workshop.
-You’ll find a Scribd Document below which contains the text, not the writing samples I'm using, for tomorrow's strategy lessons.
+I'm giving my students the choice to sign-up for one of four strategy lessons after the minilesson is over tomorrow morning in Writing Workshop.
+You'll find a Scribd Document below which contains the text, not the writing samples I'm using, for tomorrow's strategy lessons.
 (Note: The hyperlinks got wedged-into other words.
 Pardon their appearance!)

-As promised, I’m going to be blogging about a variety of sessions I attended at NCTE this past weekend.
+As promised, I'm going to be blogging about a variety of sessions I attended at NCTE this past weekend.
 Some sessions dealt with the teaching of writing, while others dealt with 21st Century Literacy, Reading Workshop, and parent engagement.
 Yesterday morning I woke up early to attend "Assessment in the Reading Workshop," which was hosted… Continue reading I Can…

-Peek into two a strategy lesson and a conference I had during today’s Writing Workshop.
-1. Strategy Lesson With Ruth’s Blessing, I printed out her the Slice of Life Story (SOLS) she wrote about Sam's Nighttime Secret.
+Peek into two a strategy lesson and a conference I had during today's Writing Workshop.
+1. Strategy Lesson With Ruth's Blessing, I printed out her the Slice of Life Story (SOLS) she wrote about Sam's Nighttime Secret.
 I gathered four of my students together on the small rug of my classroom and handed them a… Continue reading Peek In!